 LVT 2016 r 2016 rosé 2010 Muscat 2015 wh This is now officially called Rhonéa after the fusion with the Cave de Vacqueyras.
 Wines up until 2014 will still bear the Blama Venitia name, but the aim is for all the wines from the two Co-operatives to end up with the Rhonéa title.
 I have often found these wines to be strong on alcohol, with edginess from extraction.
 2010 and 2011 offered greater hope, likewise one or two 2014s.
 The Muscat is fair, not among the leaders as it once was.

-LVT 2015 wh 2014 r A good addition to private ranks.
+LVT 2015 wh 2014 r 2015 Muscat A good addition to the private ranks.
 Alain Ignace was the Director of the Cave de Beaumes-de-Venise for many years.
 He has an open, modern view.
 He started his domaine in 2011.
 There is stylish red Vacqueyras, with oak.
 The white is also elegant, with the 2015 Ô pré de Juliette Vacqueyras white a restrained ***(*) wine.
 There are three colours of Muscat de Beaumes-de-Venise, which include the presence of Muscat rouge.
 The Muscat de Beaumes de Venise Le Péché d’Émilie red was a **** wine in 2015.
 The wines are organic.

 LVT 2012 r 2012 wh 2012 rosé A selling outlet, mainly export geared, for several Co-operatives, including Balma Venetia at Beaumes-de-Venise, Coteaux de Visan, Roaix-Séguret.
 La Coterie is their top of the range selection, featuring Beaumes-de-Venise, Gigondas, Châteauneuf-du-Pape etc. Sound to good Visan reds in 2012.